Webman Session Management

 $request->session()->put(['key1'=>'value1', 'key2' => 'value2']);

-The session configuration file is located at config/session.php and its content is similar to the following:
+The session configuration file is located in config/session.php, with content similar to the following:

 use Webman\Session\FileSessionHandler;